Code-Institute-Submissions/P-L-Services/README.md

 1. As a user I want to find out which sample bottle/type I require so that I can sample my patient correctly

-2. As a user I want to be able to tell why my patients blood results are taking longer than normnal so I can discharge patients as quickly as possible

-3. As a user I want to have the most suitable staff member contact me about a laboratory result so that I can treat my patient properly
+2. As a user I want to have the most suitable staff member contact me about a laboratory result so that I can treat my patient properly

-4. As a user I want to find out what goes on behind those closed doors in the laboratory so I have confidence in the work they're doing
+3. As a user I want to find out what goes on behind those closed doors in the laboratory so I have confidence in the work they're doing

-5. As a business manager I want end users not to be calling asking about sample bottles/test so laboratory staff can concentrate on testing
+4. As a business manager I want end users not to be calling asking about sample bottles/test so laboratory staff can concentrate on testing

-6. As a business manager I want to showcase the laboratory in the best light so that I can get additional funding
+5. As a business manager I want to showcase the laboratory in the best light so that I can get additional funding

-7. As an organisation I want to highlight the achievements of our laboratory and staff so I can demonstrate excellence of service

 ## User considerations
 Consideration has been given to the following when developing website which meets the needs of both the business and the users: